 December 15, 2004: The Brewers sent INF Keith Ginter to the A's, acquiring Cruz and P Justin Lehr.

-July 28, 2006: The Rangers sent outfielders Kevin Mench and Laynce Nix, and pitchers Francisco Cordero and Julian Cordero to the Brewers, acquiring Cruz and OF Carlos Lee.
+July 28, 2006: The Rangers sent outfielders Kevin Mench and Laynce Nix, along with pitchers Francisco Cordero and Julian Cordero, to the Brewers; acquiring Cruz and OF Carlos Lee.

 February 9, 2012: Nelson and the Rangers agreed on a two-year, $16 million contract, with a signing bonus and $500,000 in performance incentives.